Currently based in Ohio, but frequently travel and work remotely or temporarily relocate to be near a client's site. Also see this.

 If I need to see it, run it, take it apart, or install it, I will happily come to your site.

 I can enjoy long periods of focused concentration without interruption

-I'm not affected by distracting office noise and politics
+I'm not affected by distracting office noise, personnel, and politics

 I work during times of peak productivity, which may not always be 8-5